Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

     both globally and as a guild command.

-    Removing a command from Discord needs another call to :meth:`.CommandTree.sync` - for example, to remove local commands from a guild:
+    Removing a command from Discord needs another call to :meth:`.CommandTree.sync` - so, to remove local commands from a guild we can do:

     .. code-block:: python

         guild = discord.Object(695868929154744360) # a bot testing server

-        #self.tree.copy_global_to(guild) # dont copy the commands over
+        #self.tree.copy_global_to(guild) # dont copy the commands over this time
         await self.tree.sync(guild=guild)

-        # afterwards, the local commands should be removed
+        # after the sync, the local commands should be removed

 .. _guide_slash_commands_integration_checks: